 Recently, LinkedIn has added a professional team to monitor the specific needs of nonprofits through LinkedIn Nonprofit Solutions.
 Review this resource for other strategies to maximizing the potential of social media.

-Kyle-Morris Gregory is the managing director + client marketing strategy for SHOESTRING: the nonprofit’s agency, a full-service marketing agency that serves nonprofits nationwide.
-Kyle can be reached at firstname.lastname@example.org or 1-888-835-6236.
+Kyle Gregory is the managing director + senior client strategist for The Shoestring Agency, a full-service marketing communications agency that serves nonprofits nationwide.
+Kyle can be reached at email@example.com